Courtesy of Everlane

 The recycled materials aren’t the only detail that makes the Swim by Everlane collection sustainable.
 The company tapped MAS Holdings, an ethical manufacturing company in Sri Lanka that also produces Everlane’s line of underwear, to manufacture its swimwear.
 In addition to worker education programs including financial planning training, MAS also runs women’s health initiatives like breast cancer awareness for its largely female 73,000-member workforce.

 Ready to dive in?
-Here’s a look at each style in the new collection:
+Here’s a look at some of the styles on sale right now:

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips